30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 Chinatown

-Travel Tip: Head to the 7th floor rooftop terraces at sunset for panoramic views of the river.
+Travel Tip: Head up to the 7th-floor terraces for panoramic views of the Chao Phraya River at sunset.

 Kat at the ICONSIAM entrance

-Travel Tip: Rambuttri Alley, running parallel just a block away, offers a more relaxed vibe with tree-lined streets decorated with fairy lights, live acoustic music and plenty of massage shops.
+Travel Tip: Rambuttri Alley, running parallel to Khao San, offers a much more relaxed vibe with trees, fairy lights, live music and massage shops.

 Khao San Road